-Copenhagen quantum theory is about the relationships between human agents (called participants by John Wheeler) and the systems upon which they act.
+Copenhagen quantum theory is about the relationships between human agents (called participants by John Wheeler) and the systems that they act upon.
 In order to achieve this conceptualization the Copenhagen formulation separates the physical universe into two parts, which are described in two different languages.
 One part is the observing human agent and his measuring devices.
 This extended "agent," which includes the devices, is described in mental terms - in terms of our instructions to colleagues about how to set up the devices, and our reports of what we then "see," or otherwise consciously experience.
 The other part of nature is the system that the "agent" is acting upon.
-That part is described in physical terms - in terms of mathematical properties assigned to tiny space-time regions.
+That part is described in physical terms - in terms of mathematical properties assigned to tiny spacetime regions.
 Thus Copenhagen quantum theory brings "doing science" into science.
 In particular, it brings a crucial part of doing science, namely our choices about how to probe physical systems, directly into the causal structure.
-And it specifies the non-trivial, and not classically understandable, effects of these choices upon the systems being probed.
+And it describes the non-trivial effects of these choices upon the systems being probed.

 This approach works very well in practice.
 However, it seems apparent that the body and brain of the human agent, and his devices, are parts of the physical universe, and hence that a complete theory ought to be able to describe also our bodies and brains in physical terms.
-On the other hand, the structure of the theory centrally involves also the empirical realities described in mentalistic language as our intentional probing actions and the resulting experiential feedbacks.
+On the other hand, the structure of the theory depends critically also upon aspects of reality described in mentalistic language as our intentional probing actions and the resulting experiential feedbacks.

-The great mathematician and logician John Von Neumann carefully formulated the theory in a rigorous way that allows the bodies and brains of the agents, along with their measuring devices, to be placed in the physically described world, while retaining those mentalistically described properties of the agents that are central to the theory.
+The great mathematician and logician John Von Neumann reformulated the theory in a rigorous way that allows the bodies and brains of the agents, along with their measuring devices, to be placed in the physically described world, while retaining those mentalistically described properties of the agents that are essential to the causal structure of the theory.
+It is this von Neumann formulation that provides a natural science-based account of how your mental intentions influence the activities of your brain and body.